pganguli/Tools/README.md

 # Preparation for Windows

 1. Download NI-VISA package manager from https://www.ni.com/zh-tw/support/downloads/drivers/download.ni-visa.html
 2. Install NI-VISA using the package manager.
-Note that only NI-VISA is necessary, and all extra components can be unchecked.
+Note that only NI-VISA is necessary.
+All additional items can be deselected.

+After installing NI-VISA, the USB device, which represents the power supply, in Windows Device Manager should get a driver.

 After installation:
 ```